-There are four Protestant churches: the upper, middle, and lower churches, and one at the Indian settlement.
-There are also two Roman Catholic chapels, some priests, and a Roman Catholic bishop, resident in the colony, besides one or two schools; the principal being, as before mentioned, under the superintendence of Mr M'Allum, who has since been ordained by the Bishop of Montreal, during that prelate's visit to Red River.
+There are four Protestant churches; the upper, middle, and lower churches, and one at the Indian settlement.
+The upper and middle churches were, in 1841, under the superintendence of the Rev. Mr Cockran and the Rev. Mr Cowley; while the lower and Indian churches were intrusted to the care of the Rev. Mr Smithurst, who had also the entire management of the Indian village, where he discharged his duties zealously, and was looked upon by the poor natives as a father.
+Mr Cockran was universally respected by all classes, for the exemplary manner in which he discharged his arduous duties, and for his boundless generosity.
+There are also two Roman Catholic chapels, some priests, and a Roman Catholic bishop, resident in the colony. are one or two schools, the principal being, as before mentioned, under the superintendence of Mr M'Allum, who has since been ordained by the Bishop of Montreal, during that prelate's visit to Red River.

 For the preservation of the peace, and the punishment of evil-doers, a Recorder and body of magistrates are provided, who assemble every quarter at Fort Garry, the seat of the court-house, for the purpose of redressing wrongs, punishing crimes, giving good advice, and eating an excellent dinner at the Company's table.
 There was once, also, a body of policemen; but, strange to say, they were chosen from among the most turbulent of the settlers, and were never expected to be on duty except when a riot took place; the policemen themselves generally being the ringleaders on those occasions, it may be supposed they did not materially assist in quelling disturbances.
+Since I left the colony, however, troops have been sent out from Britain, so that the law will now be enforced, and, consequently, respected.

 The Scotch and Indian settlers cultivate wheat, barley, and Indian corn in abundance, for which the only market is that afforded by the Company, the more wealthy settlers, and retired chief factors.
 This market, however, is a poor one, and in years of plenty the settlers find it difficult to dispose of their surplus produce.
 Wild fruits of various descriptions are abundant, and the gardens are well stocked with vegetables.
-The settlers have plenty of sheep, pigs, poultry, and horned cattle; and there is scarcely a man in the place who does not drive to church on Sundays in his own cariole.
+The settlers have plenty of sheep, pigs, poultry, and horned cattle; and there is scarcely a man in the place who does not drive to church on Sundays in his own cariole-a vehicle depicted below in a vigorous manner.